H3d4s/FIA_Summer_CTF_web_Writeup/CommonVuln/Common Vuln.md

  ![webmindashboard](webmindashboard.png)
  - Search vuln for that webapp with this version, and we got a CVE `[CVE-2019-12840](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-12840)`
  - We already know that it has a CVE, and the next simple work is find a POC to exploit that CVE. (https://github.com/KrE80r/webmin_cve-2019-12840_poc)
+ - Here I built this server on my local machine so that I do not need to NAT port or use TCP Tunnel.
+If you are not in the same network with server, you can use some TCP Tunnel to forward the connection to your IP (Example: ngrok, localhost.run,...)
 ![exploit.png](exploit.png)
 - After getting the shell, let's spawn tty shell first
 ```